By Lara Ouzounian-Halpin, 3rd Year Film & Television

 The story of Charlie’s (Driver) and Nicole’s (Johansson) married life makes up the opening seven-minute-long monologue in Noah Baumbach’s Marriage Story, as both characters narrate their detailed and heartfelt love letters to each other.
 They notice all the intimate quirks and charming habits their partners have, a plethora of moments only people this deeply in love would ever know or understand about each other.

 The nostalgia tinged romanticisms are painfully brought back to reality as it’s revealed these letters were part of Charlie’s and Nicole’s couples therapy.
-Nicole has just finished reading out her letter but Charlie, somewhat sheepishly and arrogantly refuses to partake.
+Charlie offers to read his letter out loud but Nicole, somewhat sheepishly and arrogantly refuses to partake.
 The arguing begins.

 Something Baumbach has always excelled at is sharply observing the humour in life no matter how awkward or tragic it might be